apache/zeppelin/docs/interpreter/elasticsearch.md

 You can add more properties to configure the Elasticsearch client.
 For example, if you use Shield, you can add a property named `shield.user` (the value is the name and the password).
-For more details about shield configuration, consult the [shield reference guide](https://www.elastic.co/guide/en/shield/current/_using_elasticsearch_java_clients_with_shield.html)
+For more details about Shield configuration, consult the Shield reference guide.